List of European Court of Justice rulings: Access to documents

+Where access to Commission documents has been requested by a third party, the Commission cannot claim that it does not hold the requested documents without also providing "credible explanations" to enable the public and the Court "to understand why those documents cannot be located".

 Interim orders

 Article 186 of the Treaty of Rome stated that the Court "may, in any cases referred to it, make any necessary interim order".
 Article 39 of the Treaty of Nice's Protocol on the Statute of the Court of Justice (2001) states that "the President of the Court may, by way of summary procedure ... prescribe interim measures in pursuance of Article 243 of the EC Treaty or Article 158 of the EAEC Treaty".

 In Commission of the European Communities v Kingdom of Belgium (1994), the president dismissed an application for interim measures submitted by the commission on 11 March 1994 because the commission had "not displayed the diligence to be expected".
 The commission had been aware of an alleged breach of the procurement directives in October 1993, and had referred on 8 February 1994 to its "intention" to seek the suspension of a public supplies contract, but did not apply for an interim order until 11 March 1994.